camerons2001/CheatInjector/README.md

 # About:
-<i>This program that injects OTC or any other dll files with one single click.</i>
+<i>This program injects OTC or any other dll files with one single click.</i>

 # Download:
 You can download executable file here https://gofile.io/d/Q4auc8